Academy Council

 Claire Pannell

-Claire is Academy Councillor for Hans Price Academy in Weston and Lime Hills Academy, a special school in Somerset.
-Claire is also Director of Governance – General Counsel at Anthem Schools Trust.
+As well as Claire being an Academy Councillor for Lime Hills Academy she is also Director of Governance – General Counsel at Anthem Schools Trust.
 Claire is a qualified solicitor, specialising in education law and is also the Data Protection Officer and Company Secretary for Anthem.
 Claire has also worked for Education Development Trust, which used to operate Anthem, as in-house legal and senior education development consultant, working with education governments internationally, predominantly in the Middle-East and north Africa.
 Prior to this, Claire worked as a senior education solicitor at education specialist law firm Veale Wasbrough Vizards.

 We were lucky to have been offered a place at Lime Hills for our son, who started in year 7.
 I am very keen to support the school as much as possible, we are excited at the new opportunities it provides for the children of North Somerset.
 If I can be of use in supporting the staff then I’m keen to do so.
 I can see there will be challenges ahead and hope a different perspective will be of use.
 In the past I have held several voluntary positions, in the Sea Cadets, dog charities and most recently our village hall.
 Hopefully some of the experience I’ve gained can be put to good use at Lime Hills.